RSA Elizabeth Lornie Photography Award: Deadline 20 September 2026. 5pm

 About

-The RSA Elizabeth Lornie Photography Award (£5,000) is a new award for artists working in still photography in Scotland.
+The RSA Elizabeth Lornie Photography Award (£5,000) is an award for artists working in still photography in Scotland.
 The award is funded by the Elizabeth Lornie Charitable Trust (formally The Morton Charitable Trust) and administered by the Royal Scottish Academy and comprises:

 • A monetary award of £5,000 to research, develop and produce a new body of work in still photography (digital and/or analogue)